Mesa Verde High School: Background information

-Current School Statistics and Programs
+Current school statistics and programs

 Around 857 students currently attend Mesa Verde High School.

 Mesa Verde has a highly active AVID program, a reading and academic skills program which serves all grade levels at the school.
 Mesa Verde also provides additional real world work experience (and academic credit) to junior and senior students through the Regional Occupation Program (ROP).
 A strong business tech and entrepreneurship program trains student to run a small business, and coordinates with local businesses to provide on-the-job training programs designed to prepare students to be business managers.

 The school also has a coordinated Fine Arts program, featuring drawing and painting, ceramics, art design, band, choir, and guitar, drama, stage production, and play writing classes that can lead to certificates that provide entry into professional fine arts programs and organizations.
 The Public Safety program, through classes and mentor training, allows students to gain experience in areas of law enforcement, security services, community assistance, government security agencies, and private investigation services.

 Mesa Verde has a strong focus on being the "School of Choice" for the Citrus Height Community.
 As part of a focus on academics, the school offers nine Advanced Placement and four honors classes, in addition to a full selection of standard academic classes.
 The Special Education program includes unique Independent Learning Skills (ILS) classes that prepare students with physical, mental, and emotional learning challenges for independent and group home environments post-graduation.
 Tutoring is available with teachers and instructional assistants at after school sessions for most academic areas.

-Recent Improvements
+Recent improvements

 In 2004 the school underwent a complete renovation of all campus buildings.
 This upgraded classrooms, administrative and support areas, and the campus athletic facilities.
 Mesa Verde celebrated the dedication of the new Gebhardt Gym in September 2009.
 Mike Gebhardt was the head football coach and athletic director for 31 years.
 Guests from the community, district, and family of Coach Gebhardt attended the opening.
 In August 2010 a new library and classroom building was opened, moving the library out of portable trailer buildings and into a dedicated facility.
 During the summer of 2016, all concrete pathways and asphalt access lanes and roads on campus were replaced to comply with ADA access requirements, and to remove hazards caused by cracking and lifting.
-A small capacity sports stadium - primarily for football, soccer, and track & field - was completed in the Fall of 2023 as part of the San Juan USD Measure N bond, whose funds are dedicated to district-wide facilities improvements.
+A small capacity sports stadium – primarily for football, soccer, and track & field – was completed in the Fall of 2023 as part of the San Juan USD Measure N bond, whose funds are dedicated to district-wide facilities improvements.
 Other features of the new athletics construction include new tennis courts, upgraded softball and baseball fields, and an expanded school parking area.
 Bond Measure P, passed in November 2024, will provide funds to implement elements of the District Master Plan that will add additional facilities to the campus.